rpav/c2ffi/README.md

   branch.
 Verify your `clang -v` vs your `git branch`.

 ## Usage

-There are generally two steps to using `c2ffi`:

-* Generate output for a particular header or file, gathering macro definitions (with the `-M <file>.c` parameter)

-* Generate output for macro definitions by running `c2ffi` again on the *generated* file (without `-M`)

-This is due to the preprocessor being a huge hack (see below).
-However, once this is done, you should have two files with all the necessary data for your FFI bindings.

 Currently JSON is the default output.
 This is in a rather wordy hierarchical format, with each object having a "tag" field which